antonfirsov/docs/2018/09-Sep/ef-core-2-2-preview2/ef-core-2-2-preview2.md

       ORDER BY [m].[Location].STDistance(@__currentLocation_0) DESC
 ```

-> **Note: The spatial extensions and the Cosmos DB provider are large features that expose a lot of new capabilities and APIs.
-In order to make sure we get them right, we need to go through an iterative process in which your feedback is critical.
-On the other hand, the release schedule of EF Core 2.2 is tied other important products.
-If by the time we ship EF Core 2.2 we have reasons to believe that the spatial extensions or the Cosmos DB provider aren't ready, we will consider delaying them to a later time.**

 ## Provider compatibility
 Although we have setup testing to make sure that existing providers will continue to work with EF Core 2.2, there might be unexpected problems, and we welcome users and provider writers to report compatibility issues on [our issue tracker](https://github.com/aspnet/EntityFrameworkCore/issues/new).